Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Knowledge Graph Users Current Practices

 \begin{itemize}[leftmargin=0pt,topsep=4pt, partopsep=0pt,itemsep=2pt,parsep=2pt]

-\item[]{\textbf{Schema Flexibility:} KGs were praised as versatile due to their flexible schema structure, making it easy to connect data from a variety of data domains or data lakes.
-Users can also easily add new connections without having to explicitly define null values or add entirely new columns to a relational database table:
+\item[]{\textbf{Schema Flexibility:} KGs were praised as versatile due to their flexible schema structure, particularly when compared to other data structures:

 \begin{displayquote} If you think about a relational database, the column number must be the same for all the records, right?
-But for our KG\ldots If you want to add a new type of data to a certain record, you can simply add in an edge. -P19 \end{displayquote} }
+But for our KG\ldots if you want to add a new type of data to a certain record, you can simply add in an edge. -P19 \end{displayquote} }

-\item[]{\textbf{Integrating Across Multiple Data Sources \& Domains:} Our participants reported using both public (13/19) and non-public (10/19) data to generate their KGs.
-The flexibility of connecting multiple sources allows users add context to their analyses by pulling in relevant data:
+\item[]{\textbf{Integration Across Multiple Data Sources \& Domains:} Participants reported integrating both public (13/19) and non-public (10/19) data to generate and contextualize their KGs for end users.
+This allows Analysts and Consumers to discover previously unknown relationships:

-\begin{displayquote} It's always helpful to bring in extra data\ldots Like, where is the trial going to be run?
-Is it in a certain country?
-Well, let's pull in information about that country [from another source].
-What treatment is the trial testing?
-Oh, it's on oncology, okay, then we can bring in all this useful data about oncology easily. -P15 \end{displayquote}

-Several participants also build KGs that connect multiple data domains, allowing Analysts and Consumers to discover previously unknown relationships that would otherwise not have been found in isolation:

-\begin{displayquote} The individual associations are insignificant on their own, it's only when we look at the multiple associations in the context of the graph do we see a signal\ldots that allows us to really find clusters between these two sets. -P18 \end{displayquote} }
+\begin{displayquote} The individual associations are insignificant on their own, it's only when we look at the multiple associations in the context of the graph do we\ldots really find clusters. -P18 \end{displayquote} }

-\item[]{\textbf{Semantic Encodings:} A KG's semantic nature goes hand in hand with its robust ability to catalog data.
-One participant told us a KG's ability to encode semantic-based relationships makes its usage worth the additional complexity of graph modeling and graph query languages: \begin{displayquote} That's mainly why we're still thinking about knowledge graphs\ldots because we like the semantic explicitness of them, even if again, they're still hard to work. -P9 \end{displayquote} }
+\item[]{\textbf{Semantic Encodings:} A KG's semantic nature goes hand in hand with its robust ability to manage data.
+One participant told us a KG's ability to encode semantic-based relationships makes its usage worth the additional complexity of graph modeling and graph query languages: \begin{displayquote} We like the semantic explicitness of them [knowledge graphs], even if again, they're still hard to work with. -P9 \end{displayquote} }

-\item[]{\textbf{Ontologies \& Concept Maps:} Another benefit of the semantic encodings of KGs is their ability to generate concept maps or ontologies, formally representing concepts in a structured and hierarchical manner: \begin{displayquote} And another good thing about knowledge graphs is\ldots you can see from your example [EventKG dashboard], you actually have a hierarchical structure to define different concepts.
-This is a concept map here, right? -P19 \end{displayquote} }

 \end{itemize}